caltechcs2git/othello/README.txt

 subtracted from the number of stones the player has).
 To improve on this heuristic, we first fixed our modifiers so that scores calculated reflected if the move was favorable or not more accurately.
 We did this by changing the multipliers to better account for edge cases.
+Furthermore, a new method was added to return the score for easier use in a minimax function.
-Then, we decided to implement a minimax algorithm, because our algorith as it stood calculated the best move in the short room, but its greedy nature left us susceptible to lose by large amounts in a tournament setting.
+Then, we attempted to make a minimax, using heuristic scoring to decide the move returned because our algorith as it stood calculated the best move in the short room, but its greedy nature left us susceptible to lose by large amounts in a tournament setting.
 To implement a simple minimax algorithm, we decided to use two levels of branches calculating the